BioPhoton/ngRe/README.md

 **Provide an observable** instead of a function.

-Here again we would need a decorator that **automates** the `Subject` creation and connection.
+Here again, we would need a decorator that **automates** the `Subject` creation and connection.
-As subscriptions can occour earlier than the `Host` could be ready we speak about "early supscribers".
+As subscriptions can occur earlier than the `Host` could be ready we speak about "early subscribers".
 This problem can be solved as the subject is created in with instance construction.

 > **Boilerplate Automation**